https://www.pinterest.com/ 300k Followers 100k Followers

 Why This Matters

-Understanding dark aesthetic as genuine style rather than costume helps explain why quality matters.
+Getting to understand dark aesthetic as genuine style rather than costume helps explain why quality matters.
 People don't want costume-quality chokers and harnesses that fall apart after one wear.
 They want pieces they can incorporate into their daily lives: leather harnesses that look better with age, collars comfortable enough for all-day wear, accessories that become signature pieces worn for years.

 The Enduring Appeal of Gothic Fashion